wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.4.4 =
+* improvements to single record display template and stylesheet; less likely to break
+* better notations and help text
+* several minor bugfixes
+* uploaded images and files pathing is now harder to break
+* AJAX list searches are now compatible with pagination

 = 1.4.3 =
 * fixed bug that prevented a new uploads directory from being created in some cases
 * it is now possible to have two different list shortcodes on the same page
-* using WP auto formatting is not optional on rich-text fields
+* using WP auto formatting is now optional on rich-text fields
 * fixed incompatibility with PHP 5.4

 = 1.4.2 =